Megalithic Symphony

-Megalithic Symphony is the debut studio album by American rock band Awolnation, released on March 15, 2011 through Red Bull Records.
+Megalithic Symphony is the debut studio album by American rock band Awolnation, released on March 15, 2011, through Red Bull Records.
 The album is the band's first full-length release, following the release of the extended play Back From Earth (2010).
 Megalithic Symphony has since peaked at number 84 on the United States Billboard 200 and at number 57 on the Austrian Albums Chart.
 As of March 2015, the album sold 581,000 copies in the United States.
+The deluxe edition of the album was released on November 19, 2013.

 On February 29, 2016, the RIAA certified Megalithic Symphony platinum.

-In 2021, for the album's 10th anniversary, a special edition of it was released, including unreleased songs and live performances of some older songs, for a total of 27 bonus tracks.
+In 2021, for the album's 10th anniversary, a special edition of it was released, including three unreleased songs and live performances of some older songs, for a total of 27 bonus tracks.